G l o s s a r y o f t e r m s

 A glossary of terms and phrases that appear across the site.
 Not definitions, but coordinates — a way into the work, a way to pause inside it.

-Intersentient Figures
+Intersentient States

 Reliquary Forms